NOCTLJRNE/Commands-Testing/README.md

 ## :link: My other social pages/link
 - My website (still under construction :joy:)
-- A dapp (based on a Truffle framework tutorial) that I have deployed on Ethereum Ropsten testnet :dog:
+- A dapp (which was based on a Truffle framework tutorial, I migrated the front-end part to React) that I have deployed on Ethereum Ropsten testnet :dog: [codesandbox](https://jz0060zrmy.codesandbox.io/)
-- A simple dice game smart-contract (which use blockhash instead of a true source of randomness), also deployed on Ropsten tesnet :game_die:
+- A simple dice game smart-contract (which use blockhash instead of a true source of randomness), also deployed on Ropsten tesnet :game_die: [etherscan](https://ropsten.etherscan.io/address/0xb5a5734ba7198a2283730bc998f8af56408ca06d#code)
 ## End